 High atmospheric dryness (or vapor pressure deficit, VPD) can drastically limit forest growth and productivity.
 We test the hypothesis that if VPD levels increase abruptly the negative effect on forest productivity is larger than when the increase is not abrupt.
 We tested our hypothesis on two characteristic forest sites in Switzerland - a sub-alpine spruce forest and a deciduous mixed forest dominated by beech.
 We detected abruptly occurring high VPD conditions (dry extremes) over 24 years in the spruce and 17 years in the mixed forest based on extreme deviation from mean weather conditions.
 Our results showed that while the frequency of abrupt dry extremes has increased only at the mixed forest site, the intensity has increased consistently at both forest sites.
 Secondly, using eddy covariance measurements of net ecosystem productivity (NEP), we show that the negative effect of abrupt dry extremes on NEP is significantly larger than the effect of non-abrupt dry extremes (approximately 7% more negative effect).
-Finally, we tested how forest resistance to abrupt dry extremes over time.
+Finally, we tested how forest resistance to abrupt dry extremes (defined as the ratio of change in NEP to increase in VPD during an extreme event) changed over time.
 We show that over the long-term resistance to abrupt dry extremes has increased significantly in both forests.
 These results suggest the possibility of a long-term biophysical acclimation of the forest, in light of increased atmospheric dryness.